apache/kylin/dev-support/contributor/README.md

 # How to Run/Debug Kylin in IDE(with some backgrounds)
 > This guide is an enhanced version for [How to debug Kylin in IDEA with Hadoop](https://kylin.apache.org/5.0/docs/development/how_to_debug_kylin_in_ide) , <br>
 > it is not only step-by-step guide, but give more background knowledge and explanation.
+A video is [here](https://www.bilibili.com/video/BV19C4y1Z7AN).

 ## Part One - Before your read